costrojs/costrojs.github.io/docs/router.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Now that your components are created, you can define routes and associate them with your components.
-If you have not yet created any component, I invite you to read the previous step [Component](component.md).

 ## Define routes

 Route are defined in an array of route object.
 Each route should map to a component.